saadmk11/github-actions-version-updater/README.md

       - name: Run GitHub Actions Version Updater
         uses: saadmk11/github-actions-version-updater@v0.5.6
         with:
+          # [Required] Access token with `workflow` scope.
+          token: ${{ secrets.WORKFLOW_SECRET }}
-          # Optional, This will be used to configure git
+          # [Optional] This will be used to configure git
           # defaults to `github-actions[bot]` if not provided
           committer_username: 'test'
           committer_email: 'test@test.com'
-          # Optional, allows customizing the commit message and pull request title
+          # [Optional] Allows customizing the commit message
-          # Both default to 'Update GitHub Action Versions'
+          # defaults to 'Update GitHub Action Versions'
           commit_message: 'Commit Message'
+          # [Optional] Allows customizing the pull request title
+          # defaults to 'Update GitHub Action Versions'
           pull_request_title: 'Pull Request Title'
-          # Access token with `workflow` scope is required
-          token: ${{ secrets.WORKFLOW_SECRET }}
-          # Do not update these actions (Optional)
+          # [Optional] Do not update actions specified in this input
           # You need to add JSON array inside a string. e.g: '["actions/checkout@v2", "actions/cache@v2"]'
           # Or, add comma separated values. e.g: 'actions/checkout@v2, actions/cache@v2'
           ignore: 'actions/checkout@v2, actions/cache@v2'
-          # Optional, if set to 'true', the action will only check for updates and
+          # [Optional] If set to 'true', the action will only check for updates and
           # exit with a non-zero exit code if an update is found and update the build summary with the diff
           # otherwise it will create a pull request with the changes
-          # defaults to 'false'
+          # options: 'false' (default), 'true'
-          skip_pull_request: 'true'
+          skip_pull_request: 'false'
+          # [Optional] Use The Latest Release Tag/Commit SHA or Default Branch Commit SHA to update the actions
+          # options: "release-tag" (default), "release-commit-sha", "default-branch-sha"'
+          update_version_with: 'release-tag'
 ```

 ### Important Note: